michael-neuhold/ftgo-services/README.md

 # ftgo-services
-This repository consists of three services which were implemented for a master thesis.
+This repository contains three microservices which were implemented within the scope of my master thesis.
+The purpose is to show the decomposition of a monolithic system into microservices using architecture patterns.

 ## Architecture